National Organizations

 The National Resource Center for the implementation and improvement of comprehensive and effective Early Hearing Detection and Intervention (EDHI) systems.

-About: As a multidisciplinary Center, our goal is to ensure that all infants and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, and medical intervention.
+About: As a multidisciplinary center, our goal is to ensure that all infants and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, and medical intervention.

 National Cued Speech Association: Deaf Children's Literacy Project